You may feel differently about politics, but that doesn't have to change how you feel about each other.

 Focusing on your marriage goals can help you navigate any political disagreements you have.

 When Trump was elected President in 2016,Wakefield Research found 1 in 10 couples ended relationships over their political differences.
 For millennials, it was twice that.
-With the next presidential election upon us, many wonder if marriages with different political views can survive the increased volatility of the times.
+With that in mind, many wonder if marriages with different political views can survive the increased volatility of the times.

 But how can your marriage be great when you disagree on such huge issues?